Latest News

 Experts in aviation said that the incident was unprecedented for a country in southern Europe.

-A transport ministry official said that Greece's systems were in line with EU Standards in response to the report.
-However, the ministry has implemented a plan for upgrading its systems, which is expected to be complete in 2028.
+In response, a transport ministry official stated that Greece's system was in line with EU Standards.
+However, the ministry has implemented an upgrade plan which is expected to be complete in 2028.

-Unions have called for upgrades since years but say that the system is unsafe, particularly in light of the tourism boom, with millions flying into Greece each year.
-They said on Wednesday that the report vindicated their protests.
-Reporting by Renee Maltezou, Editing by Edward McAllister & Sharon Singleton
+The unions have called for upgrades since years and say that the system is unsafe, particularly in light of the tourism boom, with millions of tourists flying to Greece each year.
+They said that the report vindicated their concerns on Wednesday.

 (source: Reuters)